trychlos/pwix-assistant/README.md

 This package provides a Blaze `Assistant` component.

-An assistant is a modal dialog which is used to guide the user through a more-or-less complex process, walking from one step to another each time the user accepts a page.
+An assistant is a tabbed display unit which is used to guide the user through a more-or-less complex process, walking from one step to another each time the user accepts a page.

 On each page, the user can choose:
 - go to next page